clairexen/riscv-fanfic/riscv-cfmt/riscv-cfmt.md

 This section proposes replacemnts for the Zbt and Zbf ISA extensions in the current BitManip spec.

-Instead I propose new Zbt and Zbi extensions.
-With Zbt containing c4-type terary instructions and c3-type versions of those instructions with an immediate replacing the 3rd source argument.
-And with Zbi containing only the c3-type instructions from Zbt, plus additional c3-type instructions.
+Instead I propose new Zbt, Zbi, and Zbf extensions.
+With Zbt containing c4-type terary instructions and c3-type versions of some of those instructions with an immediate replacing the 3rd source argument.
+And with Zbi containing only the c3-type instructions from Zbt.
+Zbf contains additional c3-type and c2-type instructions for bitfield extact and deposit.

-**Zbt:** FSL FSR, SAP, CUT, MUX, MIX, FSLI, FSRI, SAPI, CUTI
+**Zbt:** FSL FSR, SAP, CUT, MUX, MIX, FSRI, SAPI, CUTI

-**Zbi:** FSLI, FSRI, SAPI, CUTI, BFX, BFXU, BFP
+**Zbi:** FSRI, SAPI, CUTI

+**Zbf:** BFX, BFXU, BFP

 Ternary Instructions